milestone-computer-science-society/Milestone-ComSci-Society/README.md

 # Milestone Computer Science Society
-You'll find all the code that was written in our sessions.
+You'll find all the code that was written in our sessions in this repository.